Huguet57/LIMO-Velo/README.md

 ## 3. Changing parameters
 To adapt LIMO-Velo to our own hardware infrastructure, a [YAML](https://yaml.org/) file ``config/params.yaml`` is available and we need to change it to our own topic names and sensor specs.

+Relevant parameters are:
-Relevant parameters are ``real_time`` if you want to get real time experience, ``mapping_offline`` is on an alpha stage and it does not work 100% as it should of and the ``heuristic`` parameter which you can choose how you want the initialization of the pointcloud sizes (sizes =: deltas, in seconds).
+- ``real_time`` if you want to get real time experience.
+- ``mapping_offline`` is on an pre-alpha stage and it does not work 100% as it should of.
+- ``heuristic`` which you can choose how you want the initialization of the pointcloud sizes (sizes =: deltas, in seconds).

 ## 4. Modifying the LiDAR driver to get true real-time performance
 *TODO* - This section is intended to explain how to modify the LiDAR driver to increase its frequency by publishing parts of the pointcloud instead of waiting for all of it.